 To ensure it is safe for you to work near Western Power’s electricity network you should consult the Local Government, the Planning Authority, Architect, Civil, Structural or Electrical Engineer or Project Manager specific to your project.
 Western Power strongly recommends that you also engage a qualified service provider before you start.
-To help you, Western Power publishes a list of qualified service providers who can give you professional advice and services to keep you safe.

 Western Power can assist your project by providing detailed information of its network assets, voltages and guidelines on safe distances relevant to your nominated project location.

 This form is used to request information only on Western Power assets at a specific location; this will assist you in your planned works near electricity.

 Complete and submit and we will send you information on the types and voltages of assets that may be affected by work at your location.

 Complete a Request for information – Western Power Network Assets (PDF 310 kb)

 If you need to dig, it is essential to Dial Before You Dig (freecall 1100) to obtain the location of any underground power cables so you can carry out the work safely.

 Always remember to follow the 4Ps:

 Plan: Contact Dial Before You Dig on 1100 to obtain a free cable location plan.